bertschneider/bertschneider.github.io/_posts/2010-10-07-Recursive-Data-Structures.markdown

 ---
 layout: post
 title: Recursive Data Structures
+summary: ... and how to build them in Clojure
+categories: clojure recursive datastructures
 tags: Clojure DataStructures
 ---

-# Recursive Data Structures

 Clojure only supports immutable data structures.
 So, how do you create a recursive reference?
-Some weeks ago I asked this question an #Clojure and got this code as answer:
+Some weeks ago I asked this question an #clojure and got this code as answer:

 {% highlight clojure %}